aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

-Configure the agent AMAgent.properties file
+Configure the agent configuaration using FAM/opensso server UI (or if using local configuraton then using FAMAgentConfiguration.properties)
 --------------------------------------------

-1. UUID to principal mapping in AMAgent.properties file:
+1. UUID to principal mapping in agent's configuration:

     By default, the installation assumes that the Access Manager product was under default realm "dc=opensso,dc=java,dc=net".
 If the realm for the